 24. Dark small living room

-Many people fear that a dark small living room will feel cramped, but the opposite is often true; dark colors can blur the corners of a room, making it feel more expansive and "infinite. " By painting the walls, trim, and ceiling the same dark shade, you eliminate visual breaks, which creates a seamless and cozy make this work, use furniture with slim profiles and incorporate at least one large mirror to reflect what little light is available.
+Many people fear that a dark small living room will feel cramped, but the opposite is often true; dark colors can blur the corners of a room, making it feel more expansive and "infinite."
+By painting the walls, trim, and ceiling the same dark shade, you eliminate visual breaks, which creates a seamless and cozy environment.
+To make this work, use furniture with slim profiles and incorporate at least one large mirror to reflect what little light is available.
 A small, moody room feels like a luxurious "jewel box" and is often much more inviting than a small, stark white room.

 25. Dark open concept living room